 C. A public member shall not be a current or previously credentialed member of the massage therapy profession, nor should they be an employer or employee of individuals in the massage therapy profession.

 D. No member of the board of directors shall concurrently hold an elected or appointed office in a state or national association that, in the opinion of the board of directors, would result in potential or actual conflict of interest with the Federation.

-This panel is comprised of seven members, three of which are associate members of the FSMTB.
-The panel guides the development of state-requested CE courses.
+This panel is comprised of seven members, three of which are associate members of FSMTB.
+The panel guides the development of state-requested CE courses sponsored by massage regulatory boards.
 It monitors the content and maintenance of CE courses in the Regulatory Education and Competence Hub (REACH), and reviews the platform's functionality.

 Continuing Education Registry Review (RR)

 This panel is comprised of five members, three of which are experienced educators.
 This panel will verify provider compliance with the FSMTB CE Standards used for CE Registry.
 It reviews student feedback to inform content adjustments or course revisions for provisional and registered providers, and oversees maintenance of the CE Standards and Registry Guidebook.

 Establishment Task Force (requires volunteer to be an associate member of FSMTB)

 Study the efficacy of massage establishment regulations to serve as an information resource for state boards.
 Draft a model law that eliminates state law ambiguities and inadequacies that allow IMBs to operate, including but not limited to loopholes related to massage establishment regulation.

 Examination (requires volunteer to be an associate member of FSMTB)

 This committee will be comprised of at least five members.
 The committee provides general oversight of the licensing examination process to ensure consistency with the Member Boards’ needs for examinations.